Departments and Programs

 Core Values and Ethics

 The David Nazarian College of Business and Economics at CSUN prepares students to be ethical decision makers.
 The college maintains high standards of ethical conduct that students are expected to maintain throughout their academic and professional careers.
-Students in the David Nazarian College of Business and Economics have identified the values of respect, honesty, integrity, commitment and responsibility as their guiding principles.
+Students in the David Nazarian College of Business and Economics have identified the following values as their guiding principles.

 Student Core Values